nltran/arom/README.md

 - The master node, which schedules and orchestrates the operators to be executed in parallel on the cluster
 - The slave nodes which run the operator code.

-It is built around the actor model and uses AKKA 1.0 as the basis of its stack.
+It is built around the actor model and uses AKKA 1.0 at the basis of its stack.
 AROM is implemented in Scala.

 # Compilation Instructions
 The current code on the repository is fully fonctional and comprises the master and the slave runtimes.
 Once